-• Enterprise or global
+- Enterprise or global

-As the description implies, one ELM instance can support an entire enterprise or global deployment.
-This model provides the most simplicity by utilizing one common license pool for all the Unified Communications applications subscribing to the ELM.
+- As the description implies, one ELM instance can support an entire enterprise or global deployment.
+This model provides the most simplicity by utilizing one common centralized license pool for all the Unified Communications applications subscribing to the ELM.

-Regional or line of business
+- Regional or lines of business

-For an enterprise that has multiple Unified Communications deployments across the globe, multiple ELM instances can be configured per region (for example, one for North America, a second for EMEA, and a third for APAC).
+For an enterprise that has multiple Unified Communications deployments across the globe, multiple ELM instances can be configured per region or lines of business (for example, one for North America, a second for EMEA, and a third for APAC).
 This model enables an enterprise to account more easily for the costs of licenses across differing fiscal boundaries.

-Individual Unified Communications application
+• Individual Unified Communications application